Siouxland Conference: Men

 As an independent school, Sioux Center won the big school state title in 1959, followed by the small school state title in 1967, in its first year within the Siouxland Conference.
-Maurice-Orange City claimed the 2A state championship in 1987–88 and again in 1988–89, and won the 3A title in 2004–05 as MOC-Floyd Valley.
+Maurice-Orange City claimed the 2A state championship in 1987–88 and again in 1988–89, and won the 3A title in 2004–05 as MOC–Floyd Valley.
 Rock Valley has won the championship in 1996, 1998, 2009, and 2010.
 In 2003, Boyden-Hull was class 1A state champ, while Sioux Center won the 2A title.
 George–Little Rock won the 1A title in 2006.
 Boyden-Hull won back to back 1A titles in 2012 and 2013.
 In 2013, Sheldon also won the 2A championship.
 West Lyon won the 1A championship in 2014, keeping it in the conference for three straight years.
 Boyden–Hull won its first 2A title in 2020.
 The Comets competed in the 2A basketball final again in 2021, losing to Western Christian, a team also located in Hull, as a member of the Lakes Conference.
-It was the first time since 2005 that the two teams had played against each other, and also the first time in Iowa High School Athletic Association history that two teams from the same city met in a title game.
+It was the first time since 2005 that the two teams had played against each other, and also the first time in Iowa High School Athletic Association history that two teams from the same city met in a title game. in 2022 Rock Valley won its first 2A title by defeating Siouxland conference foe Central Lyon in the title game.
+After splitting the season series by 2 points each game, Rock Valley rolled to a 23 point victory in the rubber match in Des Moines.

 Women

-Sibley-Ocheyedan won two basketball titles (1986 and 1996), while Rock Valley has three (2001–2003).
+Sibley–Ocheyedan won two basketball titles (1986 and 1996), while Rock Valley has three (2001–2003).
 Central Lyon won the 1A title in 2013.
 MOC–Floyd Valley won the 3A championship the following season, besting their previous best result, second place in 1997.